Nueske's Applewood Smoked Meats: Operation

 Nueske's prepares its meats with a 20- to 24-hour smoking in "16 steel-lined concrete-block smokehouses heated by open fires of applewood logs" Racks hold 80 sides at a time for about 16,000 pounds a day, with the smoked meat emerging "lean and cordovan-colored, ready to be hand-trimmed and then machine-sliced, roughly 18 one-eighth-inch slices to a pound."

 Nueske's headquarters is located 65 mi west of Green Bay.
 The company markets its products via both mail order and retail supermarkets.

 The company spent $7.5 million on a 2006 construction project that included a 25000 sqft plant expansion.
 Funding assistance included a $219,000 Transportation Economic Assistance from the state Department of Transportation that helped cover construction costs for two access roads near Nueske's.
 The expansion was expected to create and retain 148 jobs and more than $4 million in annual wages.

 Reviews

-The New York Times said Nueske's produced the "beluga of bacon, the Rolls-Royce of rashers" and as being well suited to B.L.T.s, accompaniment of eggs, and as an "ideal counterpoint to the richness of calf's liver or shad roe."
+The New York Times said Nueske's produced the "beluga of bacon, the Rolls-Royce of rashers" and as being well suited to BLTs, accompaniment of eggs, and as an "ideal counterpoint to the richness of calf's liver or shad roe."

 Nueske's is a three-time winner of the gold Specialty Outstanding Food Innovation (sofi) award from the National Association for the Specialty Food Trade, and its bacon has been used by high-end restaurants across the United States.